prashantsihag03/dialogueV2-fe/README.md

-# YourChatsV2-FE
+# DialogueV2-FE

-YourChatsV2 is a version 2 of YourChats project and is supposed to be a upgrade over its previous version.
+DialogueV2 is a version 2 of Dialogue project and is supposed to be a upgrade over its previous version.

 The project itself is not a commercial project and is solely worked upon for skill development and hands-on practice.

 This repository holds Frontend codebase for the overall project.

-More details about the project can be found on this <a href="https://github.com/prashantsihag03/yourchatsV2">link</a> along with Backend code base.
+More details about the project can be found on this <a href="https://github.com/prashantsihag03/dialogueV2">link</a> along with Backend code base.

 ## Start App Locally